benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 #### Step 4: Call Vendor UI for authentication and payment information

-After initiating a session with the vendor site in [Step 2](#step-2-initiate-a-ready-payment-request) and gathering the job results in [Step 3](#step-3-get-the-ready-payment-job-result), it's time for the consumer to authenticate with the payment vendor and provide their payment information.
+After initiating a session with the vendor site in [Step 2](#step-2-ready-a-payment-for-vendor-authentication) and gathering the job results in [Step 3](#step-3-get-the-ready-payment-job-result), it's time for the consumer to authenticate with the payment vendor and provide their payment information.
 The consumer's experience depends upon on the `paymentType` they select.

 ##### KakaoPay Web <a id="kakaopay-web">

 After you receive the KakaoPay `url` and `fields` from [Step 3](#step-3-get-the-ready-payment-job-result), your web experience opens the KakaoPay `url` passing the name/value pairs from the `fields` object as query parameters, including the unique KakaoPay transaction ID (TID).
 KakaoPay uses the TID to link transactions together such as approvals and cancellations.

-This is the KakaoPay authentication flow when the consumer chooses to pay with KakaoPay in your experience:
+KakaoPay authentication flow:
 - Your experience loads the KakaoPay payment request page in a layer or popup appending the name/value pairs in the `fields` object as query parameters
 - On the KakaoPay payment request page, the consumer either scans the QR code on the web browser from their phone or sends themselves a payment message through the KakaoTalk App
 - In the KakaoTalk app, the consumer selects the payment method and completes authentication
 - Once authentication is complete, the KakaoPay payment request page redirects to one of three urls:
   - **Success**: If payment is successful, KakaoPay redirects the consumer to the `returnURL` you provided in **Step 2**, appending the authorization `pg_token` as a query parameter.
 This token is required for payment approval.
   - **Cancel**: If the consumer decides to cancel during authentication, KakaoPay redirects the user to the `cancelURL` you provided in **Step 2**
-  - **Fail**: If payment is not completed within 15 minutes of calling [initiating a ready payment request](#step-2-initiate-a-ready-payment-request), KakaoPay redirects the consumer to the `failURL` you provided in **Step 2** and the transaction is cancelled
+  - **Fail**: If payment is not completed within 15 minutes of calling [initiating a ready payment request](#step-2-ready-a-payment-for-vendor-authentication), KakaoPay redirects the consumer to the `failURL` you provided in **Step 2** and the transaction is cancelled
 - Your experience calls [payment preview](#payment-preview) passing the KakaoPay `pg_token` in the `authorizationToken` field.
 - Nike checkout flow continues normally, including authorizing the KakaoPay payment through Checkouts
 - Once the consumer completes Nike checkout, the consumer receives a confirmation push notification and email from KakaoPay as well as an order confirmation email from Nike